 To meet the continued increase in need we have been running Social Service Help Day once a month with CT Food Bank to help provide for emergency food requests, which have risen this past year.
-Over 918 residents are using the local food pantry which is up from 770 the previous year and need additional help for food and other programs from Social Services.
+Over 1,000 residents are using the local food pantry and need additional help for food and other programs from Social Services.